Pedro Landeta Azcueta: Life

-Mission in India

 In India, Azcueta directed and encouraged the young seminarians for many years.
 He was national director of the Eucharistic League from 1928 to 1945.
 He organized National Eucharistic Congresses in India in 1931 and 1937, and helped foster daily and noctural eucharistic adoration in India, Burma and Ceylon.
 In 1933 he published a schedule of 868 churches in which adoration continued 24 hours a day.

-Death & Veneration

 He died in Ernakulam, India on 16 November 1963.

-Pedro was Venerated on 26 March 1999 by Pope John Paul II.
+Pedro was declared venerable on 26 March 1999 by Pope John Paul II.